MCBE-Speedrunning/Speedrunning-Rulebook/il/ores.md

 	- Diamond
 	- Emerald

-## All Overworld Ores - No Emerald: Pre 1.16
+## All Overworld Ores - No Emerald: Pre-1.16

 * Must collect the following ores:
 	- Coal